opencast/opencast/docs/guides/developer/docs/development-process.md

 For more details about the review and merge process, have a look at [Reviewing, Merging and Declining Pull Requests](reviewing-and-merging.md).

+#### Pull Request Expectations

+When reviewing a pull request, it is always easier if the reviewer knows what the ticket is about, and has a rough idea of what work has been done.
+To this end, there are a few expectations for all pull requests:

+ - The JIRA ticket and JIRA ticket title should be the pull request title
+ - The pull request description should contain a summary of the work done, along with reasoning for any major change
+ - For feature pull requests, accompanying documentation should be included

+While a committer may accept a patch even if it does not meet these expectations, it is encouraged that anyone filing a pull request ensures that they meet these expectations.

 Coding Rules
 ------------